att/rcloud/doc/1.4/whatsnew/doc.md

 View notebooks stored on other git/GitHub-based RCloud instances by configuring RCloud with multiple `gist.source` names.
 Specifying a name in a notebook URL (`&source=name`) loads the notebook from another instance.
 Search has an option to search all sources.

 In this release, all notebooks are displayed in the same notebook tree.
 Non-local notebooks are displayed in green and are read-only.
 You can, however, fork and star non-local notebooks.
-Commenting, however, is disabled for non-local notebooks.
+Commenting is disabled for non-local notebooks.

 [Top](#top)